Njinga: Queen of Angola

-Njinga: Queen Of Angola (Njinga: Rainha de Angola) is a 2013 Angolan historical epic film directed by Sérgio Graciano.
-The film stars Lesliana Pereira as Queen Njinga Mbandi, fighting to liberate Angola.
+Njinga: Queen of Angola (Njinga: Rainha de Angola) is a 2013 Angolan historical epic film directed by Sérgio Graciano.
+The film stars the 2007 Miss Angola Lesliana Pereira as Queen Njinga Mbandi, fighting to liberate Angola.

 Plot

 The film is set in 17th-century Angola and presents the true story of Queen Njinga Mbandi.
 While her father is king, she trains in military strategy.
 Her father, brother and nephew each take turns leading their people, but all meet a mysterious death.
 Njinga then becomes queen, leading wars against the Portuguese and resisting the Dutch invasion.